sjs-code-foundry/car-servicing/README.md

 -   [ ] Firebase code for uploading settings to cloud
 -   [x] Settings form defaults
 -   [ ] On upload button, any different elements are updated separately
--   [ ] Limit VIN number to a minimum of 17 characters
+-   [x] Limit VIN number to a minimum of 17 characters
 -   [ ] Create an editable list of weekly checks (make sure only the list is submitted in the form)

 #### User Experience

 -   [ ] Add picture icon for users
--   [ ] History records display as drop-downs ordered by date (Title is date and miles, then drop-down reveals things like miles travelled and jobs done)
--   [ ] Double click copies values from Weekly Check record table
--   [ ] Implement sorting functions for service jobs and weekly checks
--   [ ] Implement decision modal for deleting weekly checks

 ### v0.5.0-alpha